cubicflow/lifeflower/_products/anxiety-elixir.md

 long_description: Have you ever gone to start a busy day only to be stopped in your tracks by overthinking, paranoia or a nervous mind?
 We have the perfect all natural solution to those pesky shakes and jitters!
 Relieve anxiety the way nature intended with this amazing smelling medicated essential oil roll-on.
 Handcrafted with a soothing, infused blend of essential oils, corresponding organic herbs as well as a quartz crystal chip to amplify it all.
 Handcrafted in small batches with love and care.

-ingredients: 100mg Pure Hemp-Derived CBD, Organic Hemp Oil, Kava Kava Extract, Blend of Therapeutic-grade Essential Oils, Organic Herbs, Sunflower Lecithin, Vitamin E, Cleansed & Charged Crystal.
+ingredients: Organic Safflower Oil, Therapeutic-Grade Lavender, Ylang Ylang, Clary Sage & Frankincense Essential Oils, Kava Kava Extract, Elderberry Extract, Organic Hemp-Derived Cannabidiol Isolate, Organic Sage, Frankincense & Lavender, Cleansed & Charged Quartz

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 business days.
 Please allow additional time for&nbsp;delivery.